 - Alexa Shopping List – The shopping list skill is already built into Alexa, so you shouldn’t have to enable this.
 Just say, “Alexa, add milk to my shopping list.”
 But, wait!
 It gets better.
-You can use the built-in bar code scanner to automatically add items from your kitchen pantry.
+You can use the built-in barcode scanner to add items from your kitchen pantry automatically.

-- Ted Talks – If you spend your entire workday conversing with stupid people, then I have just the fix for you.
+- Ted Talks – If you spend your entire workday conversing with annoying co-workers, then I have just the fix for you.
 Come home to a Ted Talk while you’re making dinner.
 You’ll be intellectually reprogrammed in a matter of 20 minutes.